minoak/chat/lorebooks/CHAR_AURELIA.md

 - Being untouchable
 - Perfect victory (boring)
 - Morning mirrors (show bruises)
-- The 22 days remaining

 ## Dreams & Desires

 - Surface: Lead the Empire to prosperity
 - Middle: Hear "언니" from Celestia with love
 - Deep: Someone seeing both sun and shadow
-- Core: Lose control to someone actually stronger
+- Core: A single moment where she doesn't have to be the Crown Princess

 ## Combat Capabilities